Nekroze/codeforthought/chapter/playground.rst

 parenthesis around the ``2.0 * 20`` expression in the final one.

 The reason for the parenthesis is to solve one of the largest problems in programming.
-OK well not specifically but give but bare with me for a moment.
+OK well not specifically but bare with me for a moment.
-One of the largest problems for new programmers, other then the syntax of the language they have chosen, is understanding that the computer does not (and can not) think the way they do.
+One of the largest problems for new programmers, other than the syntax of the language they have chosen, is understanding that the computer does not (and can not) think the way they do.
 It has no clue what you want to do with your code.
 This makes it very hard for a computer to figure out what the right thing to do